Kakegawa-juku

 Kakegawa-juku (掛川宿, Kakegawa-juku) was the twenty-sixth of the fifty-three stations of the Tōkaidō.
 It is located in what is now the city of Kakegawa, Shizuoka Prefecture, Japan.

 History

 Kakegawa-juku was originally the castle town of Kakegawa Castle.
 It was famous because Yamauchi Kazutoyo rebuilt the area and lived there himself.

 It also served as a post station along a salt road that ran through Shinano Province between the modern-day cities of Makinohara and Hamamatsu.

 The classic ukiyo-e print by Andō Hiroshige (Hōeidō edition) from 1831–1834 depicts travelers crossing a trestle-bridge.
-An old couple is struggling against a strong wind, followed by a boy making a mocking gesture; another boy is watching a kite up in the air.
+An old couple struggles against the wind, followed by a boy making a mocking gesture.
+Two monks approach from the opposite end of the bridge.
+One of them is looking at the kite.
 In the background, peasants are planting rice and in the distance, Mount Akiba is shown in the mists.